The Best Private Dining Rooms in San Francisco

 Angler

-Trendy seafood spot Angler's taxidermy-filled bar, aka the Game Room, acts as a hip private dining room for small parties.
+Trendy seafood spot Angler's taxidermy-filled bar, aka the Game Room, acts as a hip private dining room for small parties of up to 50 guests.
 You and your guests will bump elbows with a life-sized bear while sipping signature cocktails and diving into such oceanic fare as roasted giant octopus and California king crab. // 132 The Embarcadero (Embarcadero), anglerrestaurants.com

 Beretta